Bombylius major: Life cycle

 Bombylius major is mostly seen in the spring, beginning to appear at the end of March and large numbers seen until the end of May, with the species being sighted into June.
-The fly is holometabolous.

 Bombylius major mating in Suzuka Mountains, Inabe, Mie prefecture, Japan.

 Bombylius major has several host species, including the brood of solitary wasps and bees, particularly digging bees such as Andrena.
 Egg deposition takes place by the female hovering above the entrance of a host insect nest, usually a solitary bee, and throwing down her eggs using a flicking movement.
 The larvae are hypermetamorphic parasitoids which then feed on the food stored, as well as the young solitary bees or wasps.
 If the female is unable to flick her eggs near the nest, she plants them on flowers visited by the host insects.
 The developing larvae then make their way to the host nest or attach themselves to the bees or wasps to then be carried to the nest.